MizterB/RetroPie-Setup-Ubuntu/README.md

-# RetroPie-Setup-UbuntuServer
+# RetroPie-Setup-Ubuntu
-Script to automate the installation on RetroPie on Ubuntu Server, with the end-state user experience nearly identical to a Raspberry Pi installation, but with the power and flexibility of x86.
+Script to automate the installation on RetroPie on Ubuntu, with the end-state user experience nearly identical to a Raspberry Pi installation, but with the power and flexibility of x86.

 This script was inspired by feedback provided on the [RetroPie forums](https://retropie.org.uk/forum/topic/18810/retropie-installation-on-ubuntu-server-x64-18-04-1), and does the following:
 - Disables sudo password prompts